 - Be doing work that addresses a public health issue

-- Have the time (2-4 hours/week), expertise and interest to mentor a team of 4-6 students
+- Have staff with the time (2-4 hours/week), expertise and interest to mentor a team of 4-6 students

-We prioritize organizations whose work occurs within a one-hour drive of Chapel Hill, North Carolina, and allows for meaningful engagement with intended beneficiaries.
+We prioritize organizations whose work promotes health equity, allows for meaningful engagement with intended beneficiaries and occurs within a one-hour drive of Chapel Hill, North Carolina.

 To apply for a capstone team, follow the steps below: